enchik0reo/news-web-app/README.md

 - News service uses rss feed and website parsing to save and view articles
 - Web api server on net/http (use chi router)
 - RESTful routing
-- Data persistence using PostgreSQL database
+- Data persistence using PostgreSQL
-- Cache using Redis database
+- Cache using Redis
 - Using migrations
 - Frontend using React